hr1juldey/IndiByte/media/tts/scene_10_vo_01.md

-Unlike PROPRIETARY SYSTEMS...
-INDIBYTE operates as an OPEN-SOURCE PLATFORM where FARMERS, DOCTORS, HOME COOKS, and NUTRITIONISTS work together to VALIDATE and improve the DATA.
+Unlike proprietary systems, IndiByte operates as an open-source platform where farmers, doctors, home cooks, and nutritionists work together to validate and improve the data.

-This COMMUNITY-DRIVEN APPROACH ensures that the PLATFORM reflects REAL INDIAN FOOD CULTURE rather than ABSTRACT NUTRITIONAL VALUES.
+This community-driven approach ensures that the platform reflects real Indian food culture rather than abstract nutritional values.